T888R/yadm-dotfiles/README.md

 Use powerprofilesctl to list all the available profiles and use set to choose it

-## Setup for my eGPU
+## Setup for my eGPU (This is deprecated due to switching to a NVIDIA card)

 ### /etc/mkinitcpio.conf changes

 `MODULES=(btrfs thunderbolt nvidia nvidia_modeset nvidia_uvm nvidia_drm)`

 ### /etc/default/grub changes

 `GRUB_CMDLINE_LINUX_DEFAULT="nvidia.NVreg_OpenRmEnableUnsupportedGpus=1 nvidia-drm.modeset=1"`

 May require the following changes to LINUX_DEFAULT as well but unsure:
 `"intel_iommu=on nvidia-drm.fbdev=1 acpi_osi=!Windows 2020 acpi_cpufreq=performance"`

 ### /etc/modeprobe.d file to be added

 - blacklist-nouveau.conf

 ```